 If you want to study at the most prestigious university in the region, and one of the most respected in Europe, head straight for Lund University.

 Conveniently located in the middle of many major European countries, Belgium is perfect for Euro trips using your student discounts.

 Although one of the main languages is French, there are plenty of options to continue your studies in English.
 There is a good reason why the main EU institutions are based in Brussels – with its multicultural background and diversity, the city impersonates united Europe.

 Since it is so small, you are very likely to see most of it in just one year, including thrilling cities and the gorgeous countryside.
 To make your experience a notch up, apply for an exchange at Katholieke Universiteit Leuven (KU Leuven), which is the highest-ranked Belgian university.

 And our most favourite place to study in Europe is, of course, Italy.
 Some of the oldest universities in the world are still alive and well in this astonishingly beautiful country.

-Everlasting tradition of food, architecture, culture and sciences are enough to sweep anybody from their feet.
-Although universities in Rome, Bologna and Florence might be tempting, the highest ranking university in the country is based in the capital of fashion – Politecnico di Milano.
+The everlasting tradition of food, architecture, culture, and sciences is enough to sweep anybody from their feet.
+Although universities in Rome, Bologna, and Florence might be tempting, the highest-ranking university in the country is based in the capital of fashion – Politecnico di Milano.
 Social life in Italy is out of this world: from nightclubs to mega ancient libraries, there is no shortage of opportunities to meet exciting Italians.